-MAXIMUM STRUCTURE HEIGHT - The vertical distance measured from the lowest ground elevation around the structure to the highest level of the roof (excluding cupolas, weathervanes, etc...)
-(Amended 3/12/2013, 3/13/2018)
+MAXIMUM STRUCTURE HEIGHT - The vertical distance measured from the lowest finished grade 15' away from the structure to the highest level of the roof (excluding cupolas, weathervanes, chimneys, antennae, etc...)
+(Amended 3/14/2023)

 NON-CONFORMING LOT - Any lot of record not meeting the requirements of the ordinance, which existed by itself prior to the adopting of this Zoning Ordinance.